New Developer Tutorial¶

 ./run_quick_test.pl to check that the build worked

-Follow the Basic Design Flow Tutorial found in the Tutorials section of the Welcome to Verilog-to-Routing’s documentation!.
-This tutorial will allow you to run a circuit through the entire flow and read the statistics gathered from that run.
+Follow the Quick Start Guilde, and Basic Design Flow Tutorial found in the VTR Documentation (docs.verilogtorouting.org).
+These tutorials will allow you to run a circuit through the entire flow and read the statistics gathered from that run.

 Create your own custom Verilog file.
 Create your own custom architecture file using one of the existing architecture files as a template.
 Use VTR to map that circuit that you created to that architecture that you created.
-The VTR documentation, to be found at the Welcome to Verilog-to-Routing’s documentation! will prove useful.
+The VTR documentation, to be found at the https:///docs.verilogtorouting.org will prove useful.
 You may also wish to look at the following links for descriptions of the language used inside the architecture files:

 Open the Black Box¶